RafaelEmery/fast-api-studies/README.md

 ### `fast-api-sqlmodel-api`

-API similar to `fast-api-sqlalchemy-api` to manage courses but using SQLModel Fast API resources.
+API similar to `fast-api-sqlalchemy-api` to manage courses but using SQLModel FastAPI resources.

 ### `fast-api-auth-api`